A popular houseplant, Zamia furfuracea (ZAM-ee-uh, fur-fur-AH-see-uh), is a plant native to Veracruz State in Mexico.

 Insects usually perform pollination.

-Once ripened, the female cone will break open to reveal bright red seeds approximately 1″ inch long.
+Once ripened, the female cone of the cardboard palm will break open to reveal bright red seeds approximately 1″ inch long.

 The seeds have a very short viability period, making them difficult to propagate.